Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 Most seniors photographed in studio are not professional models.

-Guidance is provided throughout the session, including posing, movement, expression, posture, hand placement, and interaction with light.
-The process is designed to feel relaxed and collaborative rather than stiff or overly formal.
+Guidance is provided throughout the session, including posing, movement, posture, hand placement, and interaction with light.
+Expression is entirely personal — some seniors naturally smile throughout the session, while others prefer a more calm, serious, or editorial feel.
+The overall experience is designed to feel relaxed and collaborative rather than stiff or overly formal.

 Having said that, doesn’t hurt to look at your mood board and play infront of the mirror. ;)